brittanyBN/Brittany_Bolling-Nilsen_DAB_CA_AUG22FT/README.md

 # DATABASEQUERIES#
 1. Return the most popular animal name.
    SELECT * FROM adoptiondb.Animals;
    SELECT name, COUNT(*) as count
    FROM animals
    GROUP BY name
    ORDER BY count DESC
    LIMIT 1;

 2. Return a list of animals that have been adopted, and the name of the user that adopted them.
+   SELECT Animals.name, Users.username
+   FROM Animals
+   JOIN Users ON Animals.UserId = Users.id
+   WHERE Animals.UserId IS NOT NULL;

 3. Return a list of all the animals, sorted by age from youngest to oldest.
    SELECT * FROM adoptiondb.Animals;
    SELECT name, birthday
    FROM animals
    ORDER BY birthday;

 4. Return all the animals born between 31 December 2017 and 31 December 2020.
    SELECT *
    FROM animals
    WHERE birthday BETWEEN '2017-12-31' AND '2020-12-31';

 5. Return the number of animals per size (return each size and the number).

-6. CREATE a trigger to implement the following feature - Whenever a new animal of Species type “Lizard” is added to the database, the last created user will automatically adopt that animal.
+   SELECT Sizes.size, COUNT(*) AS number_of_animals
+   FROM Animals
+   JOIN Sizes ON Animals.SizeId = Sizes.id
+   GROUP BY Sizes.size;